backdrop-contrib/slick/docs/CONTRIBUTION.md

 ## BUG REPORTS OR SUPPORT REQUESTS
 A basic knowledge of Drupal site building is required.
 If you get stuck:

-   * consult the provided READMEs,
+   * consult the provided READMEs via **/admin/help**,
-   * descriptions on each form item,
+   * consult descriptions on each form item,
-   * the relevant guidelines from the supported modules,
+   * consult the relevant guidelines from the supported modules,
    * consider the project issue queues, your problem may be already addressed,
-   * install slick_example.
+   * install **slick_example**.

 If you do have bug reports, we love bugs, please:
    * provide steps to reproduce it, valid bugs must have consistent reproduction,
    * provide detailed info, a screenshot of the output and Slick form, or words to identify it any better, library version, module version, active theme.
    * make sure that the bug is caused by the module.

 For the Slick library bug, please report it to: